DNA-Evolutions/Java-TourOptimizer-Examples/README.md

 - Our DockerHub channel - <a href="https://hub.docker.com/u/dnaevolutions" target="_blank">DNA DockerHub</a>
 - Our LinkedIn channel - <a href="https://www.linkedin.com/company/dna-evolutions/" target="_blank">DNA LinkedIn</a>

+The release notes of this repository
+<a href="https://github.com/DNA-Evolutions/Java-TourOptimizer-Examples/blob/master/RELEASE_NOTES.md" target="_blank">RELEASE_NOTES.md</a>.

 The changelog of this repository and the underlying JOpt library is available in
 <a href="https://github.com/DNA-Evolutions/Java-TourOptimizer-Examples/blob/master/CHANGELOG.md" target="_blank">CHANGELOG.md</a>.